 Beanbags are one of the most useful learning tools you can find.
 The low cost and seemingly endless instant activities make beanbags a good choice for learning and having fun!
-Use these bean bag challenges with or without a partner.
-You can use them for party contests, skill building, fitness challenges, number counting exercises, and social partner activities that enhance communication skills.
+Use these bean bag game ideas with or without a partner.
+You can use a bean bag challenge for party contests, skill building, fitness challenges, number counting exercises, and social partner activity that enhances communication skills.
 With these fun bean bag games for kids, your child can learn math skills while practicing hand-eye coordination!

 In the photo above my kids have their phonics bean bags, which have even more activity ideas, but all of these bean bag games for kids will work with any bean bags.
 These are great small bean bags for games though.
 Here is a list of 10 games to play with bean bags.